William Edwin Franklin: Bishop of Davenport

-On November 12, 1993, John Paul II named Franklin as the seventh bishop of the Diocese of Davenport.
-He was installed January 20, 1994, by Archbishop Kucera in Sacred Heart Cathedral in the presence of the apostolic nuncio to the United States, Archbishop Agostino Cacciavillan.
+On November 12, 1993, John Paul II named Franklin as the seventh bishop of Davenport.
+He was installed January 20, 1994, by Kucera in Sacred Heart Cathedral in Davenport.
+The apostolic nuncio to the United States, Archbishop Agostino Cacciavillan, attended the ceremony.

 Franklin revised the diocesan staff, creating an Office of Pastoral Services that combined the ministries of liturgy, education, and social action into the same office to facilitate better communication.
-He initially did away with the Diocesan Pastoral Council and instituted a Diocesan Pastoral Council Convocation in its place.
+He replaced the diocesan pastoral council with a pastoral council convocation.
 The convocation drew together clergy, religious orders, and parishioners for their input and formation.
-Franklin also restructured the deaneries to include Deanery Councils, again to better facilitate communication between the diocese and its parishioners.
+Franklin also restructured the deaneries to include deanery councils, again to better facilitate communication between the diocese and its parishioners.